grenager/basebase/README.md

 }
 ```

-2. For server-to-server requests, use your app's API key:
+2. For server-to-server requests, use your Project's API key:

 ```json
 {